 Welcome to the 2016-2017 School Year at Dartmouth!

-My name is Dave Hill and I am in my 27th year as a middle school teacher.
-Twenty-two of them have been spent here at Dartmouth.
+My name is Dave Hill and I am in my 28th year as a middle school teacher.
+Twenty-three of them have been spent here at Dartmouth.
 For most of those years i have been teaching math at the 8th grade level.
 I have also been leading the 8th grade trip to Washington D.C. since 1998.

-This year I am teaching mathematics for the Barracuda team.
-The Math 8 course is designed to meet the prerequisite requirements for Integrated 1 Mathematics (IM 1) at Branham and Leigh High Schools.
-I will also be teaching two sections of IM 1.
-This class will meet the prerequisite requirements for Integrated Math 2 (IM 2) in high school.
+This year I am teaching mathematics for the Barracuda team (though I have a lot of Sharks on with me as well).
+The Math 8 course that I teach is designed to meet the prerequisite requirements for Integrated 1 Mathematics (IM 1 ) at Branham and Leigh High Schools.
+There will also be taught here at DMS several sections of a course called IM 1.
+Only students who complete the IM1 course will qualify for the IM2 course next year as freshman.
 To qualify for IM 1 this year, students must have completed Math 7/8 in 7th grade or an equivalent course of study.
 They must also have received a recommendation from their teacher.
+This process of switching out of the Math 8 into the IM1 course must be done early in the year.

-We are proud to announce that USD will enter its second year of full implementation of its new curriculum adoption, College Preparatory Mathematics (CPM).
-We believe CPM offers the most engaging and challenging program for students and we are excited to see the fruit it will bear in our students and their learning this year as we, as teachers, improve our implementation skills.
-You will be hearing much more in the way of details about CPM at Back to School Night on August 31, 2017.
+We are proud to announce that USD will enter its third year of full implementation of its new curriculum adoption, College Preparatory Mathematics (CPM).
+CPM offers the most engaging and challenging program for students and we are excited to see the fruit it will bear in our students and their learning this year as we, as teachers, improve our implementation skills.

 Grades are updated in Power School on a weekly basis (at least this is my goal).
 I encourage you to take advantage of this resource as you seek to help your student stay organized and up to date with their assignment responsibilities.
 I will ask the students to do regular grade checks to monitor their own progress.
 If you do the same, and then talk with your student about how things are going (encouragement is a great motivator), they will enjoy higher levels of success.
 Please DO NOT wait until the last week of the quarter to check grades and then expect them to make up all of the assessments in a week's time.